-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 The

-generateStateParam function will be used to prevent Cross-Site Request Forgery attacks.
-For now, we’ll return a string “stub”, but later in the tutorial, it will generate a random “state” parameter that we’ll store in Workers KV to verify incoming authorization requests.
+generateStateParam function will be used to prevent Cross-Site Request Forgery (CSRF) attacks.
+For now, you will return a string stub but later in the tutorial,

+generateStateParam will generate a random state parameter that you will store in Workers KV to verify incoming authorization requests.

 The

-verify function, which we’ll stub out in our first pass through this file, will check for an authorization key and look up a corresponding value in Workers KV.
-For now, we’ll simply return an object with an
+verify function, which you will stub out in your first pass through this file, will check for an authorization key and look up a corresponding value in Workers KV.
+For now, you will simply return an object with an

-accessToken string, to simulate an authorized request.
+accessToken string to simulate an authorized request.

 The